Wetskills concludes the fourth South African edition!

 Case owner: Department of Water Affairs Lesotho

 Water is one of the most important natural resources of Lesotho.
 The unique geographic location positions Lesotho as the ‘Water Tower’ of Southern Africa.
 Its wetlands sustain the perennial water flow of a.o the Senqu-Orange river system, shared by three other riparian states: South Africa, Namibia and Botswana.
-Unfortunately, the water system in Lesotho is threatened by degradation and climate change, and so are its downstream communities in South Africa, Namibia and Botswana – who are for their economic activities and water availability very much depending on quality water coming from Lesotho’s upstream part of catchments.
-Can you find ways for the downstream riparians to influence the situation in the upstream watershed, of which they are extremely dependent?
+Unfortunately, the water system in Lesotho is threatened by degradation and climate change, and so are its downstream communities, who are for their economic activities and water availability very much depending on quality water coming from Lesotho.
+How can downstream riparians influence the situation in the upstream watershed, of which they are extremely dependent?

 Case owner: Water Authority Drents Overijsselse Delta